nrfconnect/sdk-nrf/samples/bluetooth/central_smp_client/README.rst

    This sample does not provide the means to program a device using DFU.
    It demonstrates the communication between SMP Client and SMP Server.

-Overview
-********

-After connecting, the sample starts MTU size negotiation, discovers the GATT database of the server, and configures the DFU SMP Client.
-When configuration is complete, the sample is ready to send SMP commands.

-To send an echo command, press Button 1 on the development kit.
-The string that is sent contains a number that is automatically incremented.
-This way, you can easily verify if the correct response is received.
-The response is decoded using the `zcbor`_ library and displayed after that.

 Requirements
 ************